Mother Neff State Park

+History

 The park's initial 6 acre were donated by Mrs. Isabella Eleanor Neff, mother of Governor Pat Morris Neff in 1916.
 Upon her death in 1921, Governor Neff created the Mother Neff Memorial Park, making it the first state park in Texas.
 The additional land was deeded to the state in 1934 by private owners; Governor Neff deeded 250 acre and Mr Frank Smith deeded 3 acre.
 The park was opened to the public in 1937.
+The park charges a nominal entry fee for ages 13 and older.

 Company 817 of the Civilian Conservation Corps built the park from 1934 to 1938.
-The Company quarried stone and cut wood to build the structures that are still in use in the park today.

-Most of Mother Neff Park sits in the flood plain of the Leon River and flooding shut the park down in 1992 and again in 2007.
+The company used local materials such as limestone and local hardwoods (oak, elm, juniper, and cottonwood) to build the entrance portals, concession club house, caretaker’s building, pump and drainage systems, fences, and picnic areas.
+They also built roads, trails and terraced the flood plain.

 Texas F.A.S. [federally assisted secondary road] 21-B(1) (County Road 314 locally known as Old River Road or Oglesby Neff Park Road) is a 6 mi length of road built in 1939.
 The Texas State Highway Department constructed the road using allocated federal funds.
 The road follows the Leon River for much of its length from the west entrance of the park to Farm to Market Road 107.

+Most of Mother Neff Park sits in the flood plain of the Leon River and flooding shut the park down in 1992 and 2007.
+Flooding in 2015 closed the lower half of the park, and the section is not reopened as of 2025.
+The park built a new camping loop and visitor center above the floodplain that opened in 2015.

+Geography

+The park lies within the Lampasas Cut Plain (or Limestone Cut Plain) level IV ecoregion.
+Characteristics of the Washita Prairie (a subregion of the Grand Prairie level IV ecoregion) and the Northern Blackland Prairie level IV ecoregion can also be found in the park.
+This creates four habitats: Leon River bottomlands; lower ravines; higher ravines; and upper prairie, each with differing plant life.

+Facilities

+For overnight stays, there are twenty sites useable for tents or recreational vehicles that have connections to electricity, water and sewage.
+There are about three miles of hiking trails with a bird blind along one trail.
+Activities available are camping, picnicking, hiking, birding and geocaching.